tkzv/looters/README.md

 # looters
-An OXCE+ total conversion mod
+An OXCE+ total conversion mod.
+This work is a parody with no copyright infrigement intended.